RphWbr/visiannot/doc/source/userguide-visiannot.rst

 The signal frequency is automatically retrieved from the wav file, so in the configuration list it can be set to anything (in this example ``0``).

-The beginning datetime is not contained in the audio file name, so one of the three related variables is set to ``None`` and a default datetime is defined (2000/01/01 at 00:00:00).
+The beginning datetime is not contained in the audio file name, so one of the three related variables is set to ``None`` and a default beginning datetime is defined (2000/01/01 00:00:00).

 :numref:`fig-example-audio` shows a screenshot of the resulting window.